 On the first Thursday of every month, Vasily Popov can be heard performing with pianist Ralitza Patcheva at the Martin Luther King Jr. Memorial Library in Washington, D.C., in the Brown Bag Concert Series, which he founded in 2002.
 The cello-piano duo performs frequently in chamber concerts across the United States, most recently in Maine, Massachusetts, and Virginia.

 Vasily Popov serves on the cello and chamber music faculties of Levine Music in Washington, D.C., where he is also associate chair of the Chamber Music Program and Artistic Director and conductor of the Levine Chamber Orchestras.
+His most recent project at Levine included Levine International Online Orchestra, which accompanied the Grand Prize winner of the Levine School Cogen Concerto Competition.
+Musicians from the world's leading orchestras and colleges were invited to perform in this project.
+Since 2020 Vasily joined the music faculty at the Northern Virginia Community College where he teaches cello and chamber music.
 He served for a number of years on the faculties of the St. Petersburg State Conservatory, Russia, and Georgetown University.

 Vasily dedicates a great deal of his time to teaching and coaching, as well as to organizing and leading innovative chamber and orchestral workshops.
 He often shares the stage with his students in performance.
 Many of his students are accepted into youth and professional orchestras and have gone on to become performing soloists and chamber musicians themselves.